potatochick2020/BoostAsio-LoadBalancer/README.md

 # To-Do
+- restructure to OOP class
+    - port could be a private member variable of the class.
 - Implement a logger
-- use preprocessor to define the the port
-    - loadbalancer port
-    - hashmap server mainserver port
-    - query server port
+-
 ## client.cpp
 - get the reply and print it
 - validation on valid index